 When you call your supplier:

-- Suppliers need to make sure they're speaking to authorised account holders so will ask you a couple of security questions.
+Suppliers need to make sure they’re speaking to authorised account holders so will ask you to answer a couple of security questions.
 They will not ask for account passwords or security codes related to bank accounts or other payment cards.
-Account details will only be disclosed with the account holder once their identity has been verified.
+Account details will only be disclosed to the account holder once their identity has been verified.

 Energy suppliers will never ask for the passwords or security details of your bank accounts or cards.